darky/pg-trx-outbox/README.md

 * Event it's row when `is_event = true`
 * Same event wlll be handled by all consumers
-* Usually used for DB denormalization, cache creation, etc
+* Usually used for DB denormalization, cache creation, response providing, etc

 ## Modes